Obama, Merkel still struggle over spying but agree on trade

 "I think that we have gone a long way in closing some of the gaps, but as Chancellor Merkel said, there's still some gaps that need to be worked through," he said.

 Obama said the United States would hold a "cyber dialogue" with Germany to help address further differences in how their intelligence operations worked.
-He made clear that the backlash in Berlin, and with Merkel specifically, had affected him personally.
+And he made clear that the backlash in Berlin, and with Merkel specifically, had affected him personally.

 "Germany is one of our closest allies and our closest friends.
 And that's true across the spectrum of issues: security, intelligence, economic, diplomatic," he said.